 On the ground floor, a handful of tenants are open to the public: Licorice Pie’s new second-hand-focused record store, local ceramicist Tantri Mustika’s studio and retail space, an architecture and design bookstore by boutique publisher Uro, and social enterprise and clothing store The Social Studio.
+And an all-day diner by Hope St Radio has opened by Jack Shaw (Cooked With Jack) is open, with Israeli-Australian chef Ellie Bouhadana (Ellie’s Table) at the helm.

-Soon it’ll also have an all-day diner by Hope St Radio and Jack Shaw (Cooked With Jack), with Israeli-Australian chef Ellie Bouhadana (Ellie’s Table) at the helm, and a new cafe and retail store for Padre Coffee.
+Coming soon is a new cafe and retail store for Padre Coffee.
 The team behind the multidisciplinary Stay Soft Studios (which includes Liam Alexander and Benny Rausa from Carlton nightclub Colour) is opening a rooftop bar with views to the north, and Collingwood Yards is still looking to fill its subterranean space (hopefully with a bar and live-music venue).

 Up on the first floor find galleries by the contemporary-art-centred West Space and the artist-run Bus Projects, while the top level is filled with offices and private artist studios.
 Other tenants include Agency, a not-for-profit promoting Indigenous arts and culture; the Birrarangga Film Festival; Arts Project Australia, a social enterprise supporting artists with intellectual disabilities; Bad Apples, the record label founded by Indigenous rapper Briggs; and youth music organisation The Push.